ravisheth/mapsseq/README.md

 - IMPORTANT: once polymerized, the gel is sensitive to reducing conditions.
 - Store at -20C and protect from any reagents that may contain reducing agents.
 ```
-- Remove sample from fixative, and wash in PBS, and let sit for 5 min.
+- Remove sample from fixative, cut into parts no larger than 3x3mm with a sterile razor, and wash in PBS, and let sit for 5 min.
 - Remove PBS, and incubate sample in permeabilization buffer (1x PBS, 0.1% Triton-X 100) for 5 min.
-- Cut sample into sub-parts no larger than 3x3mm with a sterile razor.
-A smaller size allows for more efficient perfusion of monomer components.
 - Prepare an embedding stock solution in the following order on ice, with mixing between each step.
 Make sure to keep all reagents on ice.
 	- 4uL reverse primer (250uM stock), 5uM final
 	- 100uL monomer concentrate